sugarjs/rest-sugar/README.md

 possible to make it work with other similar libraries too given they use Express conventions.
 This might take some kind of an adapter.

-See demo.js to see how the architecture works out.
+See demo to see how the architecture works out.
 Note that as it does not use mongoose-sugar it is a bit lengthy.
 It should give you some idea how to implement components that fit the whole, though.